meteorhacks/meteorhacks.github.io/_posts/2013-08-09-how-meteor-uses-node.md

 > What's more, you may also need to re-install `fibers` as well.

 You might also come across some errors not detected on the dev machine.
-The reason is, the node version Meteor uses and the version in your PATH is not the same.
+The reason is the node version Meteor uses and the version in your PATH is not the same.

 ## So what's the solution?

 1. Bundle your app, inside the machine (or server) where you need to run your app.
 2. Use the node binary, used by Meteor

-Doing that, we can avoid re-installing binary NPM modules again after the bundling process.
+Doing that, we can avoid re-installing binary NPM modules  after the bundling process.
 We will be using the same node version used by Meteor and as a result, we can expect the same behavior as if it was running on the dev machine.

 Solution #1 seems OK.
 But how about #2?
 How do I find the node version used by Meteor?